Clustered and Non-Clustered Implementations

 WHERE IsActive = 1;

-2. Columnstore Indexes
+2. Columnstore Index

 CREATE COLUMNSTORE INDEX IX_Sales_Columnstore